Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cats Eat White Rice?

-Again, only feed white rice to your cat in small bites.
-Too many carbs could make your feline obese and even give them diabetes.
-Their blood sugar levels rise over time, and giving them long-term health issues is certainly not ideal.
+Again, only feed white rice to your cat in small amounts.
+Too many carbs could make your feline obese and even cause them to develop diabetes and other long-term health issues, which is certainly not ideal.

 How to Feed Rice to a Cat